 Don’t make the same mistake—always explore the cost-savings potential of using a State contract in the procurement process.

 Access to State Contracts

 The Office of General Services (OGS) awards contracts for a vast array of goods and services that are available for local governments and school districts.

-You may place orders directly with the contractors listed for the items or services using your own locality or school's purchase order.
-And you may use the majority of State contracts as soon as they are awarded.
+You may place orders directly with the contractors listed for the items or services using your own local government or school's purchase order, and you may use the majority of State contracts as soon as they are awarded.

 For more information on using State contracts and/or to request the Index of OGS Contracts— a comprehensive, alphabetical listing of all available State contracts—contact: